 - Median Household Income: $124,863

 Tribeca and SoHo were guaranteed spots on this list, mostly thanks to residences like the celebrity magnet 443 Greenwich Street and the ultra-luxurious 70 Vestry.
-Tribeca regularly tops the lists as the most expensive zip code in the entire city.
+Tribeca regularly tops the list as the most expensive zip code in the entire city.
 When taken on its own, Tribeca is probably the richest neighborhood.
 It’s a celebrity hotspot home to such stars as Jennifer Lawrence, Taylor Swift, and Steven Spielberg.
 A home here will cost a premium, with the median condo sales price being a whopping $3,950,000.
 Co-ops were (relatively) more affordable at $2,685,000.
 Soho condos will cost a median sales price of $5,918,000.
 SoHo co-ops come in as the most affordable choice, with a median sales price of $1,625,000.

 1. Upper East Side/Carnegie Hill 1.
 Upper East Side/Carnegie Hill